 This higher protection of Chit when compared to the TMC coating could not have been predicted by the in vitro analyses.
 Several factors, however, can be identified that directly or indirectly must be considered in interpreting this result.
 Firstly, the degree of quaternization of TMC derivative deeply alters the polymeric water affinity.
 As the degree of quaternization increases, the water retention will be higher in the matrix, and thus surface hydrophilicity and gas permeability.

 Figure 3.
-Fraction of infected samples by Penicillium sp., as measured on cut tomato surfaces uncoated and coated with Chi and TMC (2.0 gL-1) as a function of the storage time at 30°C (identification of samples as in Table 1).
+Fraction of infected samples by Penicillium sp., as measured on cut tomato surfaces uncoated and coated with Chi and TMC (2.0 gl-1) as a function of the storage time at 30°C (identification of samples as in Table 1).

 In the synthesis conducted in this work, the average degree of quaternization was around 35% (Britto and Assis, 2007), i.e. at least 35% of the primary amino groups of the precursor Chit polymer were converted to quaternary amines.
 Such an increase of charges favors the electrostatic repulsions between chains, contributing to the formation of a less compact network (Huei and Hwa, 1996).
 Less dense films lead to matrix instability by facilitating water uptake, causing swelling, and consequently increase the diffusion of water molecules through the coating network (Uragami et al., 2002).